tianocore/edk2-pytool-extensions/docs/usability/using_settings_manager.md

 and other things.
 This allows scopes to be dynamic but in a standardized way.
 Below is a sample implementation of a settings manager for your reference.

-This is an implementation of both Update and Setup Settings Managers using multiple inheritance.
+This is an implementation of both `UpdateSettingsManager` and `SetupSettingsManager` using multiple inheritance.
 You can see that they add their own command line argument `--production` that is used to toggle the use of the `production` scope.
 For any given invocable, you can pass `-h` or `--help` to show a list of available command line options.
 If you call `-c <path> --help` this list will also include command line options provided from the settings file you provided.

-These examples are for building a platform; which needs an instance of UpdateSettingsManager, SetupSettingsManager, BuildSettingsManager, and UefiBuilder.
+These examples are for building a platform, which needs instances of `UpdateSettingsManager`, `SetupSettingsManager`, `BuildSettingsManager`, and `UefiBuilder`.
+The instances can be grouped together in a single class, or separated into different classes.

+## Examples

-## All settings are grouped together
+### All settings grouped together

 ```python
 class SettingsManager(UpdateSettingsManager, SetupSettingsManager, BuildSettingsManager):
     def __init__(self):
         SCRIPT_PATH = os.path.dirname(os.path.abspath(__file__))